Master’s Program in Data Science Aims to Address Engineering's Skill and Diversity Gaps

-Early supporters for the program including MAKE, the drivers of the Maker Movement; the Geena Davis Institute for Gender in Media, led by the Academy Award-winning actor; Codecademy, the online coding platform; and GoldieBlox, the celebrated female-targeted engineering toy company, are just some of the groups that will reach out to their extensive networks of engineers to identify candidates for the inaugural class.
+Early supporters for the program including MAKE, the drivers of the Maker Movement; the Geena Davis Institute for Gender in Media, led by the Academy Award-winning actor; Codecademy, the online coding platform; and GoldieBlox, the celebrated female-targeted engineering toy company, are just some of the groups that will reach out to their extensive networks of engineers to identify candidates for the program.

 Davis said at the announcement at the Maker Faire that not enough women are attracted to engineering.
-“I would like to personally add my thanks to NEU and the University of New Haven for having the foresight to create this groundbreaking program that will change the landscape of engineering around the world,” she said.
+“I would like to personally add my thanks to University Ventures and the University of New Haven for having the foresight to create this groundbreaking program that will change the landscape of engineering around the world,” she said.

 'Change the World, Literally'